Simplifying Sourdough | My Basic Bread Process for Beginners

 Once you’ve finished your stretch and folds, you’ll let your dough rest, covered (I like to use a shower cap – keeps it nice and humid and bonus for being see-through), in a warm spot for it to bulk ferment, or proof.
 This is when the starter works its magic on your dough.
 It should double in size, and when it’s done proofing, your dough should have a glossy sheen to the surface, be pulling away from the bowl, slightly domed, and with bubbles throughout (you’ll see some on the surface).

 A warm (not hot) resting environment is key for your dough to be able to rise well.
 In warmer months, I set my dough bowl in a closet that doesn’t have an air vent.
-In colder months, I’ll keep it near the dryer in the laundry room.
+In colder months, I’ll keep it in my oven (off) with the light on.

 Knowing when your dough is ready to shape is probably the trickiest part of learning sourdough.
 It’s one of those things you’ll truly get a feel for as you practice, but patience is key.
 It’s really easy to underferment your dough (move on to shaping too quickly).
 It’s much harder to overferment your dough.
 On average, if I try and let my dough rise for 4, even 5 hours after finishing my stretch and folds.
 This means I’ll start shaping at 8pm or 9pm.